WeblateOrg/weblate/docs/admin/access.rst

 `Permission`
     Individual permission defined by Weblate.
-Permissions cannot be assigned to users.
-This can only be done through assignment of roles.
+Permissions cannot be assigned to users, only through assignment of roles.
 `Role`
-    A role defines a set of permissions.
-This allows reuse of these sets in several places, making the administration easier.
+    A role defines a set of permissions (and can be reused several places).
 `User`
-    User can belong to several groups.
+    A user can belong to several groups.
 `Group`
-    Group connect roles, users, and authentication objects (projects, languages, and component lists).
+    Groups connect roles, users, and projects, languages, and component lists).

 .. graphviz::